 If you have visited many Giant breeders here in the US and compare them to dog’s from other countries something tends to stick out… (SIZE)… In my experience there are more dogs here in the US that are well over the breed standard on height than when you compare to other countries… You might ask why this is… My guess: It’s because here in the US there just is not the competition that you see in other countries that are closer to where the dog was originally created… When you go to a conformation show here in the US there might be one or two Giants and sometimes no Giants at all.
 Handlers have to call around and coordinate with other handlers to have enough dogs at a show to make good points.
 So judges are choosing between less dogs that happen to be bigger than the breed standard.
 Breeders like to breed what sells better for them which here in the US is bigger dogs so you get a bigger dog that is over the breed standard that has championed out easily here in US because in the breed standard it states size does not take president over the overall other quality factors of the dog.
 BUT: In places such as Germany, Russia, Europe there are a lot more Giants at a given show so the dogs will be bred more within the breed standard for size, because that might be a factor that a dog wins by with so many other Giants competing.
 This is just my opinion from my limited experience with the breed.
 I imported 2 dogs from over seas I had to rehome because they were small for the breed standard, I do not breed dogs that are at the lower side of the breed standard on size.
 I purchased 4 others that were all on the higher end of the breed standard, but all of the US stock dogs I have seen have been very top or well over the breed standard.
 I’m sure there are (Over the breed standard Titled Giants) in other countries as well as (small for the breed) Giants here in the US.
 My opinion is based on what I personally have observed in my years of owning both US and over seas dogs and competing in AKC conformation.
 My personal dog’s I received from over seas that I kept for breeding are on the top end of the breed standard, My smallest girl I kept is 25″ from the Ukraine, and smallest male is around 27″ tall at withers from Spain which is still bigger end of the standard.
 My dog’s I have acquired from US stock are over the breed standard with biggest being 27″ female and 29″ tall male… I personally try to breed ALL my dogs to be on the top end of the breed standard, but of course with some of our dogs being over the breed standard that is also possible….
 I do tell people though that even two dogs that are both over the standard can have a pup that ends up within the standard.
 An example is my Rowdy Ann.
 Her mother is 27″ and dad is 29″ and she is 25.5″, but her equal size at birth litter mate got to 27″.
 I tell everyone you should visit the parents if at all possible to see what your pup may end up as when an adult but don’t be surprised if you end up with a bigger or little smaller dog than the parents are.
 In general ALL puppies should be within or just over the standard on height when grown.

 Weight is another matter all together: Giants do not fully mature until 3 or 4 yrs of age.
 So they may look skinny or not very muscly until this time… Many handlers try to bulk up a young dog they are showing in conformation with extra raw feedings and even some home made high calorie snacks such as “Satin Balls” … A male may only be 70 or 80 lbs when your showing him as a young adult in conformation but around 3 or 4 will gain extra 20-30 lbs.
 Here in the US when showing a younger dog in competition that has more dense of coat such as thicker hard/wire coat, mix coat, or soft coat is actually easier to finish because the handler can groom and sculpt the coat to give the appearance of the muscle that will come in later.
 A thinner hard/wire coat does not allow anything to the imagination and so is harder to title if competing with same age thicker coated dogs.
 If two dogs are equal quality at the show but one is older so more filled out with muscle that dog will take the ribbon almost every time.
+This also is dependent on the grooming skills and experience of the handler.
+The best dog will not always win if his handler makes mistakes on walking, stacking, showing teeth, etc… that frustrates the judge.

 - Companion Sports